One of the most popular, and least expensive, 30-foot cruiser-racers ever built,but there are some trade-offs.

 The Catalina 30 does not have any particularly disturbing or exciting characteristics under sail.
 Like many wide modern boats, she rapidly develops weather helm when heeled.
 The boat should be sailed on her feet.
 Because she is quite stiff, headsail changes will not be as frequent as with a boat such as the Pearson 30.

-Handling Under Power
+Handling the Catalina 30 Under Power

 The standard engine for the early Catalina 30 was the workhorse, 65 cubic inch Atomic-4 gasoline engine.
 For an additional $785, the boat could be delivered with a 31 cubic inch, 11 horsepower Atomic-Diesel.
 The small diesel is barely adequate power for a 10,200 lb boat.
 The 16 horsepower Atomic-Diesel might have been a better choice.